FabriFalasca/NonLinear_TimeSeries_Analysis/README.md

 An application of this kind of entropy quantifiers can be found here:

-Falasca, F., Crétat, J., Braconnot, P. et al. Spatiotemporal complexity and time-dependent networks in sea surface temperature from mid- to late Holocene.
+Falasca, F., Crétat, J., Braconnot, P. and Bracco, A. Spatiotemporal complexity and time-dependent networks in sea surface temperature from mid- to late Holocene.
 Eur.
 Phys.
 J. Plus 135, 392 (2020). https://doi.org/10.1140/epjp/s13360-020-00403-x

 Contacts: Fabrizio Falasca (fabrifalasca@gmail.com)